Apple Bank Building: Site

-The Apple Bank Building is at 2100–2114 Broadway, on the Upper West Side of Manhattan in New York City.
+The Apple Bank Building is at 2100–2114 Broadway, on the Upper West Side of Manhattan in New York City, New York, US.
 It occupies a trapezoidal city block bounded by Broadway to the west, 74th Street to the north, Amsterdam Avenue to the east, and 73rd Street to the south.
 The land lot covers 20,475 sqft, with a frontage of 213.67 ft on Broadway and a depth of 131.67 ft.
 The building is near several other structures, including The Ansonia apartments to the west, The Dorilton apartments one block south, and the Hotel Beacon and Beacon Theatre to the north.
 Directly south of 2100 Broadway is Verdi Square and an entrance for the New York City Subway's 72nd Street station.

 Historically, the bank building's site was part of a 19th-century development called Harsenville.
 The southern part of the site, formerly lot 26, was previously occupied by the five-story Sherman Apartments.
 James Butler and Peter McDonnell had bought these structures in 1905.
 The northern part of the site was labeled as lot 32.
 Thomas J. Powers had bought the northern part of the site in 1861 and sold it to 4 & 6 West 93rd Street Corporation in 1921.